Skip to main content

 • Access restrictions to inappropriate websites and an IT Acceptable Use Policy with clear guidelines on inappropriate usage.

-Additionally, our grant templates include a Working with Children Check Statement of Compliance requiring assurance that funded partners and their staff comply with the working with children legislative requirements in the jurisdictions in which the Grant Activity is undertaken (including in Australia and overseas).
+• Grant agreements should include a Working with Children Check Statement of Compliance requiring assurance that funded partners and their staff comply with the working with children legislative requirements.

 Compliance with the Commonwealth Child Safe Framework and measures to improve compliance